amandavarella/ApiTestFramework/README.md

 # STEP 1 : Set up new project

-1. Create a new project in your IDE or use any online ruby compliler like Repl.
+1. Create a new project in your IDE or use any online ruby compliler like Repl (https://repl.it/languages/ruby)

 2. Create folders as follows
 	- config